 I left this area last because I find it interesting anatomically.
 As I explained in the orbital ridge, Jane's will fall onto the lid thus hiding the actual crease or depth of the eye.
 On an Asian that area will not fold over.
 For some there may be an indentation and for others it will just stay flat.

 Now what all three eyes have in common is the option to emphasize that area and also the difficulty to make it look good without looking too harsh.
 That is where experimentation comes in.
 On Jane, she can emphasize but I am thinking she doesn't want her eyes to look heavy and tired.
-There are ways and this will be shown on an Into the Palette post.
 On Asians, this is where you choose to westernize the eye.

 Special thanks to Jane, Jessica, and Joy